 Mountain Scholarships are awarded by the director to students whose writing samples show extraordinary literary merit.
 A Mountain Scholarship may be renewed semester by semester.

-Residency Scholarships cover the residency fee for a semester.
+Residency Scholarships are applied toward the residency fee for the term.
 They are awarded by the director to students with superior writing samples.
-A Residency Scholarship may be renewed semester by semester.
+A Residency Scholarship may be renewed term by term.

 Additional Scholarships and Fellowships

 The program awards other scholarships and fellowships at the director's discretion.